What is SICAP?

-The aim of SICAP is to reduce poverty and promote social inclusion and equality in Ireland through supporting communities and individuals using community development approaches, engagement and collaboration.
+The Social Inclusion and Community Activation Programme ( 2018-2022) is the national social inclusion and local community development programme.
+It aims to reduce poverty and promote social inclusion and equality in Ireland by providing social inclusion supports to communities and individuals through community development approaches, engagement and collaboration.

 Goal 1: Supporting Communities

+This goal supports communities and target groups to engage with relevant stakeholders in identifying and addressing social exclusion and equality issues, developing the capacity of Local Community Groups, and creating more sustainable communities.
 The primary beneficiaries of Goal 1 are LCGs and social enterprises that have a remit in working with or providing services to SICAP target groups.
 Goal 1 includes providing supports for social enterprises.

 Goal 2: Supporting Individuals

 This goal supports disadvantaged individuals in improving the quality of their lives through the provision of lifelong learning and labour market supports.
 The primary beneficiaries of Goal 2 are disadvantaged individuals aged 15 years upwards and children and families.